frowland12/Report-1/README.md

 ```

 For the estimation of parameters, in the first step I create a matrix of ones for the constant in the matrix of independent variales.
 In the matrix 'independent', you can change the variables that you wish consider as independent variables.
-It happens the same with the variable independent.
+It happens the same with the variable independent, for example instead of 'G3' tou could consider 'G2' or'G1'.

 ```python
 # Import some libraries for working in a better way